Unlocking potential of cross-border trade for Indian D2C brands

 There has been a significant increase in the number of D2C brands in India.
 According to an industry report, 2021-30 will be the decade of D2C brands.
 D2C is likely to emerge with an outsized 75 percent market share of e-commerce spending and touch $300 billion in sales by 2030.
 These businesses are now looking at growing their business by reaching a global consumer base and hence the need of the hour is to equip them to do so in a safe and seamless manner.

 PayPal India recently partnered with YourStory for a discussion with D2C brands to highlight the potential of cross border trade, challenges, and more at a roundtable titled Going Global: Decoding The Story of Indian D2C Brands’ Cross-Border Trade.
-The panellists included Chandni Nihalani, Director, PayPal India; Harini Sivakumar, Founder and CEO, Earth Rhythm; Param Bhargava, Founder, The Ayurveda Co.; and Aakash Anand, Co-founder, Bella Vita.
+The panellists included Chandni Nihalani, Director,; Harini Sivakumar, Founder and CEO, ; Param Bhargava, Founder, ; and Aakash Anand, Co-founder, .

 The roundtable focused on four key themes: